 Please provide a healthy, nut-free, packed lunch for your child and a drink.

 What times are you open?

 The Summer Holiday Club drop off is between 8.30 and 9.15am.
 Our day finishes at 5pm but you can pick up from 4:30pm.

 Prices vary between AVP and Scamps vary depending on how many days your child or children attend.
 Please refer to our Prices page.

 When does the AVP and Scamps programme run?

 AVP Sports and Scamps runs during the Easter and Summer holidays.

 They’re in good company!
 70% of children claim not to enjoy sports – but all children love running around and playing games.
 At AVP Sports & Scamps Camps there are opportunities for sport – but the emphasis is on having fun and joining in.

 What other activities are there?

 While our programme is predominately based around sport, we do offer optional craft activities in the afternoon.
-Our famous ‘Chocolate Friday’ craft session is always popular and a nice way to celebrate the end of an active week.

 My child is very shy, will he/she be ok?